-A species is a group of similar organisms that can breed to produce fertile offspring.
+A species is a group of organisms with similar characteristics that can breed together to produce fertile offspring.

 Kingdom Monera is a large taxonomic group that contains many different species.
 The organisms that belong to kingdom Monera will all have some characteristics in common.